sclevine/agouti/index.md

     ...
     Expect(page.Destroy()).To(Succeed()) // end session

-Agouti supports connecting to any running WebDriver that supports the [WebDriver Wire Protocol](https://code.google.com/p/selenium/wiki/JsonWireProtocol).
-This can be accomplished using `Connect` in [`core`](http://godoc.org/github.com/sclevine/agouti/core):
+Agouti also supports connecting to a WebDriver that is already running.
+This can be accomplished using `NewPage`:

     page, err := agouti.NewPage("http://example.com:1234/wd/hub")
     ...